 Standard External Doors Sizes

-UK building regulations set a requirement for the minimum width and height of the entryway to your home – but as long as the main door to the property either meets or exceeds that requirement, then it can be any size at all.
+UK building regulations set a requirement for the minimum width and height of the entryway to your home – but as long as the main door to the property either meets or exceeds that requirement, then other external doors can be any size at all.
 Standard external door sizes include:

 These will fit a rough structural opening of 38 inches by 82.5 inches.
 The additional space is to take into account the floor covering and the door jamb.
 There should be a very small amount of space around the door to allow for smooth opening and closing, and the small amount of swelling that may occur in humid conditions.

 Standard External Fire Doors Sizes

 Just like other front and back doors, external fire doors have their own standard door sizes.
 Fire doors must also abide to other regulations, including a fire rated external door frame, and a minimum door thickness of 44mm.
 Metric standard door sizes for external fire doors are as follows:

 - Widths of 686mm (27″), 762mm (30″), 838mm (32) and 915mm (36″).